 Continue onto the beach at Hungry Head, a surfing favourite as well as popular with beach fishermen; from the headland, you may spot whales during their migration season from May to November.

 For a small town, Urunga offers a host of fun and sporty activities.
 Play a round of golf at its lovely riverside golf course; try go-karting at Raleigh Raceway; learn about bees and taste honey at The Honey Place: or visit the award-winning Raleigh Wines where you can taste wines on a deck overlooking the Bellinger River or stay in the newly renovated Raleigh House.

-You’ll find accommodation in and around Urunga, and cafes and restaurants such as the riverside Anchors Wharf serve fresh local seafood.
-The town is a great base for exploring the Waterfall Way, a lovely driving route to Bellingen and the UNESCO World Heritage-listed Dorrigo National Park.
+The town is also a great base for exploring the Waterfall Way, a scenic driving route via Bellingen and the World Heritage-listed Dorrigo National Park.

 Urunga is less than 30min drive south of Coffs Harbour.
 Qantas has direct flights to Coffs Harbour from Sydney, Melbourne and Brisbane; while Rex flies daily from Sydney to Coffs Harbour Monday to Friday with select scheduled flights over the weekend.
 Link Airways operates direct flights between Coffs Harbour and Brisbane six days a week [*NB – flight days may vary].

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.